5 Types of Open Ended Questions for Business Meeting

 • What are your concerns, what doubts do your colleagues have?

-• How else can I help you make decisions?
+• How else can I help you make a decision?

 • What is the next course of action?